 8. Patients who are considered by the RN in discussion with their centre leader to be unable to do one or more of the trial therapies or to complete all trial measures (travel expenses will be offered for therapy and research assessments).

-9. There is no contra-indication to any of the treatments that might be provided in the trial.
+9. There is no contra-indication to

 10. Permission has been obtained to review medical notes.